YuchiQiu/123.github.io/_pages/about.md

 ======
 My primary research focus is in the field of mathematical and computational biology.
 My interests spand across various areas ranging from molecular biology to cell and development biology.
 I develop and apply a diverse set of methodlogies, including machine learning, multiscale modeling, and topological data analysis (TDA), to better understand the biological systems.
 - Data-driven modeling for single-cell omics data
-- TDA and AI-aided protein designs
+- Topological data analysis and machine learning-aided protein designs
 - Multiscale modeling on embryonic spatial pattern formation

 Education